kacperlsky/Artificial-Intelligence/README.md

 8. Approximate Q-Learning

 ## Project 4: Ghostbusters
-#### In this project, you will design Pacman agents that use sensors to locate and eat invisible ghosts.
-You'll advance from locating single, stationary ghosts to hunting packs of multiple moving ghosts with ruthless efficiency.
+#### In this project, code was designed for Pacman agents that use sensors to locate and eat invisible ghosts.
+Beginning from locating single, stationary ghosts its progression allowed for hunting packs of multiple moving ghosts with ruthless efficiency.
 Files containing my implementations are **bustersAgents.py and inference.py**.
 #### Following solutions and answers to questions were implemented:
 1. Exact Inference Observation
 2. Exact Inference with Time Elapse